-Deprivation of rights, inhuman conditions, physical and moral suffering… There is an urgent need today to help the international and internal migrant populations, writes Aide and Action on this International Migration Day, celebrated on December 18th.
+Deprivation of rights, inhumane conditions, physical and moral suffering ….
+There is an urgent need today to help the international and internal migrant populations, writes Aide and Action on this International Migration Day, celebrated on 18 December.

 A global compact for little change

 However, one year after its adoption and even if there is time before the first follow-up meeting (scheduled for 2022), it must be noted that the Global Compact has so far not changed much in the situation of the 272 million people who travel the world in search of a better future.
 Those who leave their territories because of conflicts or natural disasters (refugees or asylum seekers) are now much more numerous than voluntary migrants and their number is likely to increase.
 They embark on journeys of extreme danger, risk their lives and those of their children in inhumane living conditions to reach a refuge often far from the ideal.
 It is estimated that more than 60,000 people have died or disappeared on the sea and land routes around the world since 1996.

 Refugees and asylum seekers alone represent 68.5 million people.
 Half of them are children, all or almost all forced to drop out of school.
 They are millions today not to learn to read and write, not to follow vocational training.
 In refugee camps, access to school remains extremely difficult.
 For young girls, forced to move, the situation is even worse: they face additional obstacles such as lack of safe transportation, low education costs, and low gender-sensitive teachers and are in fact faced with an overload of housework, forced to look after the youngest, abused and often married early.
 For all these young people, who have experienced the precipitous departure of their country, the loss of their bearings and displacements, these months, years, even decades are lost.
 And for many of them, without a quick fix, we will soon be talking about lives ruined by lack of access to education.

 Making their right to education a reality must be a priority